Gbouna/RE-TCN/README.md

 # Robust and Efficient Temporal Convolution network (RE-TCN)
-This is the official repository for **Action Recognition in Real-World Ambient Assisted Living Environment**, our paper submitted to the Big Data Mining and Analytics
+This is the official repository for **Action Recognition in Real-World Ambient Assisted Living Environment**, our paper submitted to the Journal of Big Data Mining and Analytics

 # Prerequisites